 Bethlehem Premises Liability Attorney

-Pennsylvania law requires that the party exercising control over a premises (i.e., the landlord, a storeowner, a resident, etc.) must maintain said premises in a reasonably safe condition, and, failing that, must give those who are coming onto the premises adequate warning of the unsafe conditions that they know or should know exist.
-Failure to do so will constitute negligence under Pennsylvania law, and will expose the defendant to liability.
-A plaintiff who is injured by an unsafe condition of property — a dangerous hazard — without fair warning is therefore entitled to recover damages to compensate them for their injuries.
+Pennsylvania law requires that the party exercising control over a premise (i.e., the landlord, a store owner, a resident, etc.) must maintain said premises in a reasonably safe condition, and, failing that, must give those who are coming onto the premises adequate warning of the unsafe conditions that they know or should know exist.
+Failure to do so will constitute negligence under Pennsylvania law and will expose the defendant to liability.
+A plaintiff who is injured by an unsafe condition of the property — a dangerous hazard — without fair warning is therefore entitled to recover damages to compensate them for their injuries.

 - Standing liquid slip-and-fall hazards

 - Falling hazards, such as unguarded pits

 - Inadequate lighting

 - Building injury hazards, such as a broken window or poorly-maintained stairs

 - Conditions of property that do not meet safety codes

 Importantly, the person or entity that controls the given premises is not required to correct open and obvious hazards.
 For example, suppose that you enter onto a seaside property and there is a large cliff leading into the ocean.
 This cliff represents a serious falling hazard, but is clearly visible and is obvious to any reasonable person who enters upon the property.
 If you injure yourself by falling from the cliff, you will likely not be able to recover damages on the basis that the danger could have been avoided.